The name of the Organisation Sensing Friends

 3. Objects and Aims of Sensing Friends

-3.2 To promote community participation in healthy creative recreation.
-By facilitating creative pursuits providing community education, promoting harmony and the lessening of conflict between young people by eliminating discrimination and promoting diversity in society.
+3.2 To promote positive inclusive communities and community participation between those living with sensory needs and their everyday community.
+We do this by facilitating therapeutic, social and creative pursuits and providing community education which promotes harmony and the lessening of conflict between young people by eliminating discrimination and promoting diversity in society.
 To offer the young service users a higher quality of life by creating friendships and a support network for the young people within and outside of the Sensing Friends set activity days.

-3.3 Sensing Friends provides emotional support through therapeutic peer support groups and one to one support provided by trained, experienced counsellors, ecotherapists, creative youth practitioners and social workers.
+3.3 Sensing Friends provides emotional support through therapeutic peer support groups, creative expression groups and one to one counselling support provided by trained, experienced counsellors, ecotherapists, creative youth practitioners and social workers.

-3.4 The UCO provides an outdoor natural safe, nurturing space.
-This space allows these young people, and their peers, to enjoy being in nature together, connecting with themselves and their environment, bonding over shared experiences and learning to embrace and value each others differences as well as the wider community and environment they live in.
+3.4 Sensing Friends provides an outdoor natural safe, nurturing space.
+This space allows these young people, and their peers, as well as their family and related community to enjoy being in nature together, connecting with themselves and their environment, bonding over shared experiences and learning to embrace and value each others differences as well as the wider community and environment they live in.

-3.5 UCO advances the social and emotional well being of children and young people through any such means as the Trustees and members think fit in accordance with the the Aims and objects.
+3.5 Sensing Friends advances the social and emotional well being of children and young people through any such means as the Trustees and members think fit in accordance with the the Aims and objectives.

 3.6 To gain and retain the support and trust of potential and existing charitable donors with the clear intention and firm commitment to utilise all resources in a manner which maximises the benefits we offer and deliver to our community